Frequently Asked Questions

 Why are you running for the Board of Education?
 If elected, what will be your priorities?

 I am running for the GCSD Board of Education to help this district continue the positive trajectory it has begun.
 I have advocated for improved outcomes for ALL students throughout my years of service to our district.
-I want to solidify some of the educational programs we have and examine others to see how they could be improved so we can help our students become confident, capable, and caring citizens.
+I want to solidify some of the educational programs we have and examine others to see how they could be improved so we can help our students become confident, capable, and caring citizens

 What particular experiences or skills have prepared you to serve as a board member?

-I’ve volunteered at the schools and attended BOE meetings for over 10 years, so I have an idea of the concerns parents have and understand the huge time commitment involved in this volunteer position.
-My experience serving on the Education, Fiscal Planning, Audit, Community Engagement and Facilities committees will allow me to hit the ground running as determine how best to support our students.
 Previously, I worked as Revenue Manager at an international financial information company, so have experience with contracts, controls, and process audits.
 I led the Europe, Middle East, and Africa team, and served as a liaison with our Asian offices for my function.
 I intentionally created a diverse team and have the experience of bridging differences to work towards a common goal.

 In what school district or community activities/organizations have you been involved?